Chart Color Schemes

 Infrastructure

-Sellicks Beach has limited levels of nearby infrastructure activity, ranking in the 11thth percentile nationally
+Sellicks Beach has limited levels of nearby infrastructure activity, ranking in the 16thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified one major project likely affecting this region: Sellicks Beach Code Amendment.
+AreaSearch has identified one major project expected to affect this region: Sellicks Beach Code Amendment.
 Other notable projects include Fleurieu Connections - Main South Road and Victor Harbor Road Duplication, Sellicks Hill Quarry Operations, and Main South Road Duplication Project (Stage 2) - Aldinga to Sellicks Beach.
+The following list highlights those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.